 You don’t want your kids to be nice.

-But, you don’t want them to be kind.
+But, you do want them to be kind.

 In our family, we let our kids know we expect kindness by talking about it, modeling it, and encouraging it.